forensic-science-doctoral-student-writes-on-whiteboard-990x358

 • Proof of having completed specific coursework in a relevant major (e.g., forensic science, natural science, chemistry, biology)

-• A resume with 1-2 years of professional experience in forensic science
+• A resume with one to two years of professional experience in forensic science

 • Letters of recommendation